kojodoc/kojodoc.github.io/art/shape-block.md

 ![block-rotate-around-spiral](block-rotate-around-spiral.png)

 ### Block moves around grid
-In this approach, the block moves the shape around a grid that spans the canvas
+In this approach, the block moves the shape around a grid that spans the canvas.
 ```scala
 clear()
 setSpeed(superFast)